the future forest industry

 I

-I traveled from Tofino, bc to Tokyo, Japan with Gisele and Joe Martin, members of the Tla-o-quiaht First Nations.
+I traveled from Tofino, BC to Tokyo, Japan with Gisele and Joe Martin, members of the Tla-o-quiaht First Nations.
 We were representing the Friends of Clayoquot Sound.

 Hundreds of companies and publishers across America and Europe have been developing procurement policies to avoid purchase of products from the world’s few remaining frontier forests.
 For example, the Canadian edition of Harry Potter was printed on Ancient Forest Friendly paper.
 The reason for this change is simple: many consumers are choosing to purchase products that are not part of the chain of destruction of these globally rare ecosystems.
 Let’s face it: business is causing most of our environmental problems, therefore business (and consumers) can choose to be part of the solution.
 While in Japan we had the good fortune to meet a businessman with a very progressive approach to these issues.
 His name is Tachi Kiuchi, co-author of the book What We Learned in the Rainforest.
 Kiuchi-san is the Chairman and ceo Emeritus of Mitsubishi Electric America.

 Mitsubishi knows a thing or two about the movement to save the rainforests.
-They were targeted by Rainforest Action Network (ran) in the late eighties for their destruction of tropical rainforests.
+They were targeted by Rainforest Action Network (RAN) in the late eighties for their destruction of tropical rainforests.
 Kiuchi-san began receiving letters from schoolchildren about this issue.
 His company had nothing to do with the Mitsubishi that was destroying the forests, but he became personally interested and investigated.

 The book describes his personal journey, and is a fascinating read.
 His conclusion is that we are shifting from an industrial economy where we used our muscles to extract resources from Nature, often leaving a mess in our wake, to an information economy, where we use our minds to extract the lessons of Nature.
 He feels that if we model our businesses on Nature, we can learn to survive.
 For example, there is no “garbage” in Nature.
 One organism’s waste is another organism’s sustenance.
 We inhale oxygen, and exhale carbon dioxide.
 Trees do the opposite!